Tuesday, 29 July 2025

 Uke-Song: "NO ELEMENTS", an elegy to incomparable satirist Tom Lehrer

-ORIGINAL SONG: "The Elements", Tom Lehrer, 1959.
+MUSICAL UNDERPINNINGS: "The Elements", Tom Lehrer, 1959.

 PARODY COMPOSED: Giorgio Coniglio, 2013.
-A decade later, it might be worthwhile to review these once more.
+A decade later, it might be worthwhile to review these lyrics again.

 Please note that T.L.'s genius has provided inspiration for a handful of other parody patter-songs; these are summarized at the bottom of this post.

 EXPLANATION: Lehrer had adapted the tune from "The Major General's Song" from Gilbert and Sullivan's "Pirates of Penzance".
-There are 3 somewhat different melodies/chord-sequences used in alteration through the GandS song, and in Lehrer's derived take-off.
+There are 3 somewhat different melodies/chord-sequences used in alteration through the GandS song, and in Lehrer's derived spoof.

 NO ELEMENTS

-(to the tune of "The Elements")
+(to the tune of Tom Lehrer's "The Elements")

-Most names for elements are
+most names for elements are

 neutral Latin nouns

-Roman empire included England
+the Roman empire included England

 Singable Introduction